formsandflows/PACo/Components/PACo_Visualization_A.md

 When a PACo canvas component has a custom property called "cmp_Visualization", it must have one of these two values.

-You can use the canvas app "PACo Examples" to experiment with, and thus better understand, this PACo canvas component.

 ## Custom properties

 | Display name | Property type | Property definition | Data type | Description | Memo